ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 ---

-Neon is shortened to Ne, which is also short for Nevada.
+Neon is shortened to Ne, which is also short for Nebraska.
 :::